Skip to Content

-German Shepherd Great Pyrenees Mix
+German Shepherd Great Pyrenees Mix sitting on floor

 Instagram: @steeeviegirl

 Below is a brief description of the origin and history behind the German Shepherd Great Pyrenees Mix.
-But, if you’re in a hurry, here’s a quick look at the breed:
+But if you’re in a hurry, here’s a quick look at the breed:

 German Shepherd